awsdocs/amazon-emr-management-guide/doc_source/emr-troubleshoot-error-resource.md

 + Permissions may be missing\.
 For example, the JobTracker daemon may not have permissions to create job tracker information\.
 + The reserved space setting for a DataNode instance may be insufficient\.
 Check whether this is the case by checking the dfs\.datanode\.du\.reserved configuration setting\.

 To check whether this issue is caused by HDFS running out of disk space, look at the `HDFSUtilization` metric in CloudWatch\.
 If this value is too high, you can add additional core nodes to the cluster\.
-Keep in mind that you can only add core nodes to a cluster, you cannot remove them\.
 If you have a cluster that you think might run out of HDFS disk space, you can set an alarm in CloudWatch to alert you when the value of `HDFSUtilization` rises above a certain level\.
 For more information, see [Manually Resizing a Running Cluster](emr-manage-resize.md) and [Monitor Metrics with CloudWatch](UsingEMR_ViewingMetrics.md)\.

 If HDFS running out of space was not the issue, check the DataNode logs, the NameNode logs and network connectivity for other issues that could have prevented HDFS from replicating data\.
 For more information, see [View Log Files](emr-manage-view-web-log-files.md)\.